a gz media company

 What’s a memorable pressing that you’ve done so far?

 Our very first album, Fils-Aimé's Nameless, was released in 2018.
 We got this record pressed at Precision Record Pressing.
-It's the best-selling record so far, and it's become a high-fidelity reference recording around the world.
+It's the best-selling record so far, and it's become a high-fidelity reference recording worldwide.
 People use it to test loudspeakers, amplifiers and even turntables.
 It’s been showcased at audio shows like High-End Munich, High-End Vienna, AXPONA in the US, and High-End Audio and Video in Hong Kong.

 There’s a Blue Jay (O22) edition of Nameless, and the color choice was at the request of one of our clients.
 We added in inserts and printed cardboard inner sleeves with the lyrics and a message from Dominique, the artist herself.
 Within two days, we sold out the 200 copies that were pressed exclusively for a showcase.
 It’s interesting to see how one record could do well with a certain, very niche segment of audio listeners.
 It's also 45 RPM, which is unusual, but it seems audio enthusiasts loved that decision, whereas everyday listeners would usually go with a 33 RPM.
 In general, the record is popular in Quebec, the US and Germany.
 I can't even tell you how many we sold, but I think it's maybe over 10,000 records.